Mario Götze: Euro 2016, hiatus and 2022 World Cup

 Götze featured at UEFA Euro 2016, appearing in four matches of Germany's semifinalists campaign.
 Having started every group game, he played just over 20 minutes in the knockout phase.
 Pundits widely criticised his performances for being nondescript.
+During this time, Götze also took part in a collaboration between the German Football Association and The LEGO Group, who in May 2016 released a Europe-exclusive collectible minifigure series, with Götze featured as the fifteenth of sixteen minifigures in the collection.

 In the lead up to the 2018 FIFA World Cup, he played in a friendly against France in November 2017 after a one-year absence from the national team, but ultimately did not make the squad for the final tournament.

 On 10 November 2022, Götze was named in Germany's 2022 FIFA World Cup squad by Manager Hansi Flick.
 The selection was met with surprise, as it marked his return to the national side after five years.

 Style of play

 Götze is capable of playing as either a left or right winger, attacking midfielder and also as a "false 9".
 Götze was considered to be one of the best young players in the world, possessing speed, technique, dribbling skills and playmaking capabilities.
 In his first stint at Dortmund, under manager Jürgen Klopp, Götze often played different roles in the team's 4–2–3–1 formation.
 Following the departure of fellow playmaker Shinji Kagawa in 2012, during the 2012–13 season, Klopp assigned Götze as central attacking midfielder.
 For Germany, Götze's talent has been used by German coach Joachim Löw in the "false 9" role.
 In more recent seasons with Dortmund, coach Lucien Favre has also used Götze in this role.

 In 2010, the German Football Association's then-Technical Director Matthias Sammer described Götze as "one of the best talents Germany has ever had."
 One year later, German football legend Franz Beckenbauer described Götze as "German Messi" for his speed and style of play.
 However, Götze's pace deteriorated before the peak age of an average professional footballer, and this was seen as one of the reasons for his second departure from Borussia Dortmund.
+In 2012, Franz Beckenbauer spoke about Götze, along with Marco Reus, saying, "...as a classic duo there is nobody better than the prolific Götze and Reus."